frnmst/the-flux-of-thought/README.md

 focuses on more features and aims to be [fully free software](https://www.gnu.org/philosophy/free-sw.en.html).

-No Javascript is included and the font used is served from the local instance.
+No Javascript is included and no font is served.

 It has been tested on [Parabola GNU/Linux-libre](https://www.parabola.nu/).